oscar-lima/pybullet_ros/README.md

 Using the pybullet [documentation](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit#) you should be able to access all the functionality that the pybullet api provides.

+# Environment plugin

+To load an environment (URDF, SDF, etc) we provide with a particular one time plugin under "plugins/environment.py".

+This is loaded during runtime via importlib based upon the value of the ```~environment``` parameter.

+The recommended way is to set the "environment" parameter to point to a python file which has to be placed under "plugins" folder (just as any other plugin).

+Then set the environment parameter to be a string with the name of your python file, e.g. ```my_env.py``` but without the .py, therefore only : ```my_env```.

+Then inside my_env.py inherit from Environment class provided in plugins/environment.py and override the ```load_environment_via_code``` method.

+A template is provided under plugins/environment_template.py to ease the process.

+As mentioned before, the code inside the method "load_environment_via_code" will be called one time only during puybullet startup sequence.

 ## NOTE about the multiple r2d2 urdf models in the web